SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 | Result format | $domain - $key: $position\n | Default result output format |

-| Stop when found | ☑ | Stop scraping if a domain is found, it will not go to the next pages |
+| Stop when found | ☑ | Stop parsing if the domain is found; will not proceed to subsequent pages |

-| Match type | Exact domain | Ability to compare the desired position by domain, by top-level domain, and by full link (Exact domain / Top level domain / Exact url) |
+| Match type | Exact domain | Ability to compare the searched position by domain, by main domain, and by full link (Exact domain / Top level domain / Exact url) |